djhoese/git-novice-custom/_episodes/09-github.md

 ~~~
 {: .output}

-> ## GitHub GUI
+> ## GitLab GUI
 >
-> Browse to your `planets` repository on GitHub.
+> Browse to your `planets` repository on GitLab.
-> Under the Code tab, find and click on the text that says "XX commits" (where "XX" is some number).
+> Under the project name and icon, find and click on the text that says "XX Commits" (where "XX" is some number).
-> Hover over, and click on, the three buttons to the right of each commit.
+> Hover over, and click on, the two buttons to the right of each commit and the commit message on the left.
 > What information can you gather/explore from these buttons?
 > How would you get that same information in the shell?
 >
 > > ## Solution
 > > The left-most button (with the picture of a clipboard) copies the full identifier of the commit to the clipboard.
 In the shell, ```git log``` will show you the full commit identifier for each commit.
 > >
-> > When you click on the middle button, you'll see all of the changes that were made in that particular commit.
+> > When you click on the commit message, you'll see all of the changes that were made in that particular commit.
 Green shaded lines indicate additions and red ones removals.
 In the shell we can do the same thing with ```git diff```.
 In particular, ```git diff ID1..ID2``` where ID1 and ID2 are commit identifiers (e.g. ```git diff a3bf1e5..041e637```) will show the differences between those two commits.
 > >
 > > The right-most button lets you view all of the files in the repository at the time of that commit.
 To do this in the shell, we'd need to checkout the repository at that particular time.
 We can do this with ```git checkout ID``` where ID is the identifier of the commit we want to look at.
 If we do this, we need to remember to put the repository back to the right state afterwards!
 > {: .solution}
 {: .challenge}

-> ## GitHub Timestamp
+> ## GitLab Timestamp
 >
-> Create a remote repository on GitHub.
+> Create a remote repository on GitLab.
 Push the contents of your local
 > repository to the remote.
 Make changes to your local repository and push
 > these changes.
-Go to the repo you just created on GitHub and check the
+Go to the repo you just created on GitLab and check the
 > [timestamps]({{ page.root }}/reference/#timestamp) of the files.
-How does GitHub record
+How does GitLab record
 > times, and why?
 >
 > > ## Solution
-> > GitHub displays timestamps in a human readable relative format (i.e. "22 hours ago" or "three weeks ago").
+> > GitLab displays timestamps in a human readable relative format (i.e. "22 hours ago" or "three weeks ago").
 However, if you hover over the timestamp, you can see the exact time at which the last change to the file occurred.
 > {: .solution}
 {: .challenge}